Inference & Deployment

 mon = StrictInferenceMonitor(bundle_id="my_bundle")

-mon.update(bottom_mask, gap_mask) # log rates; do not reject gap by default
+mon.update(bottom_mask, gap_mask) # log rates; provenance keywords stay optional

 Trade-off: higher coverage and in-range accuracy when things are well-behaved, but more risk exposure near the training–inference gap unless you monitor and gate carefully.